Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Introduction

 \subsection{Our contribution}

-\pd{Motivated by stochastic optimization methods, we propose and analyze Inexact Tensor Method of the general order $p \geq 2$.
-The idea of the algorithm is to use inexact values of the derivatives up to the order $p$ to construct a regularized inexact Taylor expansion.
-For the resulting method we provide sufficient conditions for the inexactness of the derivatives for this method in order to have similar complexity as the exact tensor method.
-This allows to prove sublinear $O(1/k^p)$ convergence rate and corresponding $O(\e^{-\ag{1/}p})$ iteration complexity, which are the same as for the non-accelerated exact tensor methods. }
+Motivated by stochastic optimization methods, we propose and analyze inexact tensor methods of the general order $p \geq 2$ for convex optimization problems.
+The idea of these algorithms is to use inexact values of the derivatives up to the order $p$ and to construct a regularized inexact Taylor expansion.
+More precisely, we assume that inexact derivative $G_{x, i}$ satisfies the following condition (see Condition \ref{cnd:sampling} below):

+for all $y$ and some $\delta_i \geq 0$, and $i=1, 2, \ldots, p$.
+Based on the $p$-th order inexact Taylor polynomial we build Inexact Tensor Model and use it to construct Inexact Tensor Method and its accelerated version.
+For the Inexact Tensor Method, we obtain the following convergence rate result:

+where $\mathcal{L}^\prime(x_0)$ is defined in \eqref{eq:lebesgue_prime}, $L_p$ is the Lipschitz constant of the $p$-th derivative, and $T$ is the iteration counter.